Wollongong Coastal Management Program

 Lake Illawarra is not part of this CMP for the coastal zone of the Wollongong LGA.
 Council has already developed a CMP for Lake Illawarra in partnership with Shellharbour City Council and the NSW Government.

-Stage 1 of the CMP project was supported with $66,000 from the NSW Government’s Coastal and Estuary Management Program.
+The CMP project is supported with funding from the NSW Government’s Coastal and Estuary Management Program.

 Stages of the Coastal Management Program